juliancameron79/recipe-heaven/README.md

 ## Testing

-- All code used on the site has been tested to ensure everything is working as expected
+All code used on the site has been tested to ensure everything is working as expected

-- All code used on the site has been tested across multiple devices via DevTool option in Chrome.
+All code used on the site has been tested across multiple devices via DevTool option in Chrome.

-- Galaxy S5, click <a href="testing/devices/rh-galaxy-s5-screen-shot.jpg">here</a> to view screen shot.

 - Pixel 2 XL, click <a href="testing/devices/rh-pixel2-xl-screen-shot.jpg">here</a> to view screen shot.
 - iPhone 6/7/8, click <a href="testing/devices/rh-iphone-6-7-8-screen-shot.jpg">here</a> to view screen shot.
 - iPad, click <a href="testing/devices/rh-ipad-screen-shot.jpg">here</a> to view screen shot.

-- Site has been viewed and tested in the following browsers:
+Site has been viewed and tested in the following browsers:

 - Google Chrome, click <a href="testing/browsers/rh-google-chrome-screen-shot.jpg">here</a> to view screen shot.
 - Opera, click <a href="testing/browsers/rh-opera-screen-shot.jpg">here</a> to view screen shot.
-- Microsoft Edge, click <a href="testing/browsers/rh-microsoft-edge-screen-shot.jpg">here</ to view screen shot.
+- Microsoft Edge, click <a href="testing/browsers/rh-microsoft-edge-screen-shot.jpg">here</a> to view screen shot.
 - Mozilla Firefox, click <a href="testing/browsers/rh-firefox-screen-shot.jpg">here</a> to view screen shot.
 - Safari, click <a href="testing/browsers/rh-safari-screen-shot.jpg">here</a> to view screen shot.

 ## Deployment